JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

     }
 ```

-4. **Update movie titles:** Modify the movie titles by removing the release year from each title.
+4. **Update data:** Modify the movie titles by removing the release year from each title.
 This cleans up the titles for consistency:

 ```kotlin